orbforge/orb-docs/docs/orb-app/orb-scores-metrics.md

 ## The Orb Score

-The Orb Score is a single number from 0-100 that represents the overall health of your network.
+The Orb Score is a single number from 0 to 100 that represents the overall health of your network.
 It's calculated by combining scores from three categories of performance:

 - **Responsiveness**: How fast and smoothly a network responds to requests
 - **Reliability**: How consistent and dependable the network is